valderman/haste-compiler/README.md

 Second, clone haste-compiler and install it using `cabal install`.

-Now follow the instructions under _Building your own base libraries_ to build your base libraries, since the haste-boot method is currently broken.
+Now run `./buildlibs.sh` to build the standard libraries.
+GHC sources are no longer needed.

 You should probably run the test suite first though, to verify that everything is working.
 To do that, execute `./runtests.sh` in the Haste root directory.